+44 01665 578890

 Accommodation ranges from historic country house hotels to traditional farmhouse bed and breakfasts.
 There's no shortage of things to do when you are in Northumberland National Park.
 You can walk the Cheviot Hills or Simonside Hills, see for miles and feel on top of the world.

 Northumberland National Park is also rich in wildlife, and you can see red squirrels, a rare black grouse and the curlew - a moorland bird with an unforgettable cry that is the emblem of Northumberland National Park.
-You can find out more at the park's award-winning visitor centre at Once Brewed on Hadrian's Wall.
+For more inspiration, visit The Sill National Landscape Discovery Centre on Hadrian’s Wall at Once Brewed.